Recognisability for generalised hierarchical pattern spaces of finite local complexity: Pattern spaces

+\begin{example} Suppose that \(\cP\) is a pattern defined by a tiling (say, according to the second approach of defining a pattern from a tiling in Section \ref{sec:patterns from tilings}).
+Suppose that all tiles contain a translate of some \(B \nhd E\) and that there is some \(V \cpt E\) so that all translates of \(V\) fully contain at least one whole tile.
+Then \(\cP\) is return discrete.
+Indeed, suppose that \(\cP[x,V] = \cP[x+b,V]\) for some \(b \in B\).
+Take any tile \(t\) with support fully contained in \(V+x\), and with interior containing some translate \(B+y\).
+Since \(\cP[x,V] = \cP[x+b,V]\), we must also have that the tile \(t+b\) appears in the tiling.
+But both \(t\) and \(t+b\) contain \(y+b\) in their interiors, so these tiles overlap and thus must be exactly equal, hence \(b = \mathbf{0}\), showing return discreteness of \(\cP\).

+By a similar argument, if \(\Omega\) is a pattern space whose elements are defined by tilings, with a common \(B\) and \(V\) controlling the in- and out-radii of all tiles, as above, then \(\Omega\) is return discrete. \end{example}

-In words, return vectors between sufficiently large patches are bounded from below in norm.
-A pattern space of tilings (with in-radii of tiles all positively bounded from below) is return discrete.
-Similarly, a pattern space of Delone sets (whose uniform discreteness constants are bounded from below and relatively dense constants are bounded from above e.g., for the hull of a Delone set) is easily shown to be return discrete.
-A notable class of examples that are not return discrete are uniformly discrete but non-relatively dense point sets.
-These are nonetheless sufficiently behaved to be be covered by many of our main results and satisfy the following:
+Similarly to the above example, a pattern defined by a Delone set is return discrete (as is a pattern space with uniform bounds on the uniformly discrete and relatively dense constants), and indeed such patterns (and pattern spaces) agree modulo MLD equivalence.
+A notable class of examples that are \emph{not} return discrete are uniformly discrete but non-relatively dense point sets.
+These are nonetheless sufficiently well behaved to be be covered by many of our main results and satisfy the following:

 \begin{definition} A pattern \(\cP\) is \textbf{well-separated} if there exists \(V \cpt E\) for which, for all \(x\), \(y \in E\), if \(\cP[x] \neq \cP[y]\) then there exists \(B \nhd E\) with \(\cP[x+b,V] \neq \cP[y+b',V]\) for all \(b\), \(b' \in B\).